Floyd of Rosedale

 At this point, Minnesota Gov. Floyd B. Olson knew he had to lighten the mood.
 He sent the following telegram to Iowa Gov. Herring on game-day morning.
 "Dear Clyde, Minnesota folks are excited over your statement about the Iowa crowd lynching the Minnesota football team.
 If you seriously think Iowa has any chance to win, I will bet you a Minnesota prize hog against an Iowa prize hog that Minnesota wins today."

 The Iowa governor accepted, and what became known as the Floyd of Rosedale Prize was born.
 Herring followed Olson's cue.
-He joked that finding a prize hog in Minnesota would be hard since they all were so "scrawny."
+He joked that finding a prize hog in Minnesota would be hard since they all were "scrawny."
 Word of the bet reached Iowa City as the crowd gathered at the stadium.
 Things calmed down, and the game was calm football; Minnesota won 13-7.
 Simmons himself praised both teams for their clean play.

 Iowa Gov. Herring brought a live pig to the Minnesota Capitol building in St. Paul and took it inside to Gov. Olson.
 The hog was dubbed "Floyd" after the Minnesota governor, "Rosedale" for the animal's Iowa birthplace.
-Floyd of Rosedale started as a game trophy but ended up a normal farm animal in southeast Minnesota.
+Floyd of Rosedale started as a game trophy but became a normal farm animal in southeast Minnesota.
 Within weeks of winning the pig, Gov. Olson gave him away in an essay contest titled "Opportunities for life on the farm."

 The winner gave Floyd to the University of Minnesota.
 The school sold Floyd to the Donald Gjerdrum family farm for $50.
 Floyd, the pig, died of cholera in July 1936 and was buried near the trees on the farm six miles from Iowa, almost halfway between the two schools.
 A bronze statue replaced the animal as the football's annual prize.